 AWARDS, GRANTS, MENTIONS AND WORKSHOPS

-2020 -New York Times Portfolio Reviews; selected participant -Zilveren Camera, third prize, category international documentary; winner 2019 -Reporters in the Field Grant, Robert Bosch Stiftung; winner -6x6 Global Talent Program, World Press Photo Foundation; nominee -Masterclass Visual Storytelling 2019-2020, Lens Culture; selected participant -Anna Cornelis Fund 2019; winner -ISSP Latvia workshop Storytelling by Tanya Habjouqa; selected participant -Talent Development Grant, Dutch Province of Gelderland; winner -Dutch Fund for Special Journalist Projects; winner
+2020 -EAW National Geographic Award; winner -Matchingsfonds de Coöperatie Grant; Rutopia, winner -Museum Hilversum, the Netherlands; exhibition 'Volunteers, the hidden heroes of the pandemic' -Jury member Visa d'Or Daily Press Award at Visa Pour l'Image, Perpignan, France -Eddie Adams Workshop XXXIII; selected participant -Visa pour l'Image 2020, Perpignan, France; exhibition Manifesto del Agua -Museum Hilversum & Stichting de Zilveren Camera Covid-19 grant; Volunteers, winner -New York Times Portfolio Reviews; selected participant -Reporters in the Field Grant, Robert Bosch Stiftung; Emission Zero, winner -Zilveren Camera, third prize, category international documentary; Manifiesto del Agua, winner 2019 -6x6 Global Talent Program, World Press Photo Foundation; nominee -Masterclass Visual Storytelling 2019-2020, Lens Culture; selected participant -Anna Cornelis Fund 2019; Manifiesto del Agua, winner -ISSP Latvia workshop Storytelling by Tanya Habjouqa; selected participant -Talent Development Grant, Dutch Province of Gelderland; winner -Dutch Fund for Special Journalist Projects; Manifiesto del Agua; winner

 2018 -Women Photograph; selected member -Coups des Coeur Prix de ANI, Visa Pour l’Image; France, finalist -20 Fotografos Workshop, Concepción, Bolivia; selected participant -Masterclass Dutch Freelance Journalists, COP; selected participant -Grant by Goethe Institute Germany for story on Alternative Housing; winner -Matchingsfonds De Coöperatie for project gender and climate change Bolivia, winner -Stichting Marjan Rens Fund, for project gender and climate change Bolivia; winner